How to buy a villa in Marbella, Benahavis, Estepona, Spain

 — Checking that the owner(s) have paid all housing services, such as water and electricity, municipal taxes and community expenses.
 For this, he will obtain the corresponding certificates and/or invoices.

-Documents and requisites to buy a home in Spain
+Documents and requisites to buy a villa in Marbella

-Foreigners who wish to acquire real estate in Spain need to fulfill a series of requirements, which will depend on their legal situation in our country.
+Foreigners who wish to buy a villa in Marbella, or any other property in Spain, need to fulfill a series of requirements, which will depend on their legal situation in our country.
 These procedures can be carried out by the lawyer.
 We highlight the following:

 — Opening a bank account in a Spanish bank.